PaskLab/adastry-ui/docs/docs/definitions.md

 MIR stand for **"Move Instantaneous Rewards"**.
 These are special rewards moved from the treasury or reserve.
 They are sent for different reason, ie: Catalyst voting rewards.

+### Shared Pool

+Multiple owners account can be registered on a *Pool registration certificate*, but only a single rewards account can be assigned.
+All stake rewards and operation fees will be sent to this account.
+Pool with multiple owners accounts are considered **Shared Pool** on Adastry, as well as pools where the rewards account differ from the one of the owner.